 SmartDNS also doesn’t offer the same level of privacy and security as a VPN.
 The trade-off here is that streaming speeds are supposed to be faster, although current VPN technology has gotten so good I never notice a difference anymore.

 SmartDNS was the go-to option to unblock Netflix.
 But lots of SmartDNS providers have folded in recent months, after Netflix got wise and outsmarted their technology.
-ExpressVPN and some others still work to unblock Netflix.
+NordVPN and some others still work to unblock US Netflix.

 Of the remaining SmartDNS providers, we like Unblock-Us the best.

 Another option is to use a browser-based VPN.
 You do have to be careful here to find a reputable one that won’t steal your bandwidth.
 TunnelBear is a safe, dependable choice.
 It has nice extensions for Chrome and Opera and works on both Mac and Windows computers.

 Let’s start with why you’re getting blocked.
 When you see one of those annoying “Content not available in your country” messages, it means the site you’re on is restricting access based on your location.

 They can tell where you are based on your computer or device’s IP address.
 If it’s outside the area they allow, you get blocked.